mruwnik/bird-counts/README.md

  * resing-colour  - #009600 - the colour of the audible radius of a bird's song if it's motivated singing
  * hearing-colour - #FF0000 - the colour of the radius in which a bird can hear other birds singing
  * resting-colour - #960000 - the colour of the radius in which a bird can hear other birds singing when the bird is resting

+### Observer options

+ * observers         - 1 - the number of observers to start off with
+ * observer-strategy - the strategy used by observers to count birds.
+Should be one of `no-movement`, `wander`, `follow-singing`

+#### Strategy specific parameters
+##### wander
+ * observer-prob-change-direction - 0.05 - the probability of changing wander direction in a given tick
+##### follow-singing
+ * observer-should-wander? - true - whether the observer should wander when no bird heard
+ * observer-ignore-after   - 100 - after how many ticks after hearing a bird song should the observer continue moving

 ### Speed options